 So, was online church false hope, just a short-term fix?

 If the dropouts are at the short end of the trend, there are still many signs of long term traction with church online.

 - 3 out of 5 adults hope that, even post-Covid, their church will continue to use digital means to bring people together.
 Looks like all those introverts and parents and people who find in-person church a little intimidating are voting with their feet.

 - 63% of churched adults want their faith community to use digital resources for spiritual formation.
 This implies online activities that go beyond mere consumption of a sermon message and worship music.
 Spiritual formation can adopt an online dimension.
 Small groups who “sit together” during Sunday service and discuss the sermon afterward or in real-time.
 It may actually be easier for someone to ask to sit in private prayer together online, away from the gaze of others milling around.
 After-church online classrooms for deeper study may attract a whole new category of attendees.

 - 35% of churched adults say “some combination of both physical and digital gatherings would suit them well.
 To Millennials, this approach seems particularly promising; in fact, they are just as likely to choose hybrid church as they are to choose physical gatherings as their preference moving forward.”
-For all the loss that has come with Covid, this may be an entirely new gain in which Millennials are easier to reach and disciple.
+For all the loss that has come with Covid, this may be an entirely new gain in which trends in the church today make it seem like Millennials are now easier to reach and disciple.

 What Makes Church Online Engaging?